 Science of Performance: Differentiating Pain and Soreness

-By Dr. G. John Mullen, PT, DPT, CSCS of Swimming Science, Center of Optimal Restoration , and Mullen Physical Therapy, Creator of Swimmer’s Shoulder System, Swimming Science Research Review, and Swimming Troubleshooting System, Swimming World correspondent
+By Dr. G. John Mullen, PT, DPT, CSCS of Swimming Science, COR, Creator of Swimmer’s Shoulder System, Swimming World Rehabilitation and Physical Therapy Expert, and creator of the Swimmer’s Shoulder System, Dryalnd for Swimmers, and Swimming Core Training.

 This study found that participants completed an average of 6.98 practices per week of 6,000 – 7,000 yards/practice.
 On average, 4.21 dry-land sessions were performed each week.
 The majority of swimmers believed that mild and moderate shoulder pain is normal and should be tolerated.
 Overall, 85 percent of high school-aged club swimmers reported mild shoulder pain in the past year, 61 percent reported moderate shoulder pain, and 21 percent reported severe shoulder pain.
 Of these, only 14 percent had been to a physician.
 Seventy-three percent report using pain medication to manage their shoulder pain and 47 percent used it regularly, as in one or more times per week (Hibberd 2013).